 Luckily, it’s likely that Bright Health insurance will cover some types of addiction and rehab treatment.
 That’s because the Mental Health and Substance Use Disorder Parity Act of 2008 mandated that health insurers offer the same level of coverage for mental health services as they do for other types of medical care.2, paragraph

 With this in mind, Bright Health insurance coverage should include the cost of some or all of the following:

 - Outpatient rehab/therapy.

 - Partial hospitalization programs (PHP).

-Does Bright Health Insurance Cover Mental Health Care?
+Does Bright Health Insurance Cover Inpatient Mental Health Care Facilities?